 The State Opening of Parliament marks the formal start of the parliamentary year and the Queen's Speech sets out the government’s agenda for the coming session, outlining proposed policies and legislation.
 It is the only regular occasion when the three constituent parts of Parliament – the Sovereign, the House of Lords and the House of Commons – meet.

 State Opening happens on the first day of a new parliamentary session or shortly after a general election.
 The State Opening of Parliament for the 2017-19 session took place on Wednesday 21 June 2017.

 State Opening is the main ceremonial event of the parliamentary calendar, attracting large crowds and a significant television and online audience.
 It begins with the Queen's procession from Buckingham Palace to Westminster, escorted by the Household Cavalry.

 The Queen arrives at Sovereign's Entrance and proceeds to the Robing Room.
 Wearing the Imperial State Crown and the Robe of State, she leads the Royal Procession through the Royal Gallery, packed with 600 guests, to the chamber of the House of Lords.

 The House of Lords official known as 'Black Rod' is sent to summon the Commons.
-The doors to the Commons chamber are shut in his face: a practice dating back to the Civil War, symbolising the Commons' independence from the monarchy.
+The doors to the Commons chamber are shut in his or her face: a practice dating back to the Civil War, symbolising the Commons' independence from the monarchy.
 Black Rod strikes the door three times before it is opened.
 Members of the House of Commons then follow Black Rod and the Commons Speaker to the Lords chamber, standing at the opposite end to the Throne, known as the Bar of the House, to listen to the speech.